Search

 Cranking Battery vs. Deep Cycle Marine Battery

-The Summer season is here, and if you're a boater, you know how important it is to have the right marine battery for your boat.
-But, with the different types of marine batteries that are on the market, how do you know which one is right?
+The Summer season is here, and if you're a boater, you know how important it is to have the correct marine battery for your boat.
+But, with the different types of marine batteries on the market, how do you know which is right?

-Choosing the right marine batteries is more than a matter of going with a reliable brand that your customers can trust.
+Choosing suitable marine batteries is more than choosing a reliable brand your customers can trust.
 Even the best battery is only as good as its application and maintenance.
-This starts, of course, with knowing the differences between the two most common types of marine batteries: cranking batteries and deep cycle marine batteries.
+This starts with knowing the differences between the two most common types of marine batteries: cranking and deep-cycle marine batteries.

 What is a Marine Cranking Battery?

-If you are in need of a boat starting battery, A marine cranking battery is a great option.
+If you need a boat starting battery, a marine cranking battery is a great option.
 A cranking battery allows a marine vessel to start by sending power to the engine when the ignition switch is activated.
-For this reason these batteries are also known as starter batteries.
-To start a motor, short and strong bursts of energy must be sent from the battery.
+For this reason, these batteries are also known as starter batteries.
+To start a motor, short and intense bursts of energy must be sent from the battery.

 Cranking Battery Design Features

-The same elements that make a starting battery ideal for cranking an engine also make them less than ideal for continuous discharge or “cyclic” use.
-That's why deep cycle marine batteries are another necessity for boaters.
+The elements that make a starting battery ideal for cranking an engine also make them less than ideal for continuous discharge or “cyclic” use.
+That's why deep-cycle marine batteries are another necessity for boaters.

 What is a Deep Cycle Marine Battery?

-That’s where deep cycle marine batteries come in.
-A deep cycle marine battery, or trolling battery, has several design differences.
-One key difference is the battery plate: It has fewer, thicker plates allowing the battery to provide continuous power output over long time periods.
-Deep cycle batteries can be entirely drained and recharged many times over, where as cranking batteries can't.
-Deep cycle marine batteries are much less likely to overheat since their thicker plate construction can withstand high temperatures during heavy currents.
+That’s where deep-cycle marine batteries come in.
+A deep-cycle marine or trolling battery has several design differences.
+One key difference is the battery plate: It has fewer, thicker plates allowing the battery to provide continuous power output over long periods.
+Deep cycle batteries can be entirely drained and recharged often, whereas cranking batteries can't.
+Deep-cycle marine batteries are much less likely to overheat since their thicker plate construction can withstand high temperatures during heavy currents.

 It can be tempting for any boater to want to minimize accessories and additions to their vessel.
 But that approach will cost you more money and time in the long run.
 It is very difficult to combine the performance of a cranking battery and a deep cycle battery into one battery.
 They’re both intentionally engineered to do completely different things.

-When a cranking battery is subjected to continuous use, (e.g. trolling), it is subject to overheating and depletion of available capacity.
-By the same regard, when a deep cycle battery is called upon to provide the bursts of energy necessary to start an engine, it won't always perform.
+When a cranking battery is subjected to continuous use (e.g., trolling), it is subject to overheating and depletion of available capacity.
+Similarly, when a deep cycle battery is called upon to provide the bursts of energy necessary to start an engine, it won't always perform.

-Put another, you’ll usually get the best results and smallest operating costs when you use two separate marine batteries.
+Put another; you’ll usually get the best results and most minor operating costs when you use two separate marine batteries.

 Overview of Cranking Battery vs. Deep Cycle Marine Battery:

-• A cranking battery ensures a boat can easily start and get out on the water.
+• A cranking battery ensures a boat can quickly start and get on the water.

-• A deep-cycle (trolling) battery keeps it operating and runs electronics in any conditions.
+• A deep-cycle (trolling) battery keeps operating and runs electronics in any condition.

 As with many rules - there can be exceptions.
-And some dual purpose batteries can work for both cranking and trolling.
-However, these dual purpose batteries are not necessarily the right option for every boat.
-Although they do mean one less battery to purchase and maintain, like many "2-in-1" options; they do not always allow a vessel to perform at the same level as two batteries would.
+And some dual-purpose batteries can work for both cranking and trolling.
+However, these dual-purpose batteries are not the right option for every boat.
+Although they mean one less battery to purchase and maintain, like many "2-in-1" options, they do not always allow a vessel to perform at the same level as two batteries would.

-For instance, deep cycle batteries are built to withstand many discharges and recharges while cranking batteries are not.
-A dual purpose battery, therefore, falls somewhere in between.
+For instance, deep cycle batteries are built to withstand many discharges and recharge, while cranking batteries are not.
+A dual-purpose battery, therefore, falls somewhere in between.
 Many do not stand up well to total discharges (discharge beyond 50% of usable capacity).

-A dual purpose battery can also be more prone to overheating in harsh conditions, which is certainly not ideal while a boat is out to sea.
-Still, these types of batteries can work well for short trips and if they are used and maintained properly.
+A dual-purpose battery can also be more prone to overheating in harsh conditions, which is certainly not ideal while a boat is out to sea.
+Still, these types of batteries can work well for short trips if they are used and maintained correctly.

 New Call-to-action